IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "13"

-variableDefinition "The average of the means of the time domain signals of the body angular velocity in the X -axis direction, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the means of the time domain signals of the body angular velocity in the X-axis direction, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.0028264191  to   0.1927044760"
+rangeOfValues      "-0.205775427307692  to  0.19270447595122"

 [,22]